flapdoodle-oss/de.flapdoodle.reverse/src/test/resources/de/flapdoodle/reverse/HowToBuildAndUseTransitions.md

 # A generic way to build an init-like System

 When you start an applications then there are some preconditions that must be fulfilled.
-And if this application should stop garbage has to be cleaned.
+And if this application should stop, garbage has to be cleaned.
 This library provides building blocks to implement such applications.

 ## Building Blocks